Here is how to use your current account to keep it running smoothly and avoid being charged fees.

 Make sure there is enough money in your account to pay your standing orders and direct debits because you may be charged a fee if not.

-Funds are usually sent as a faster payment, which is a type of bank transfer that usually takes less than two hours to arrive.
+Funds are usually sent as a faster payment, a type of bank transfer that generally takes less than two hours to arrive.

 The easiest way to do this is usually by using internet or mobile banking, but you could also set it up:

 In a branch

 The name of the company or person you wish to pay

 Their six-digit sort code

 Their account number, which is usually eight digits